corb555/Task-Score/README.md

 *Explore* - 100=100% of target types unfound, 0=0% of target types unfound.

 ### Setup
-1. Copy Distance.cs to your assets folder.
+1. Copy Distance.cs to your assets folder and add it to your Agent.
 1. Assign the tags listed above to the components you want to track.
-1. Add the Distance Component to your Agent.
 1. In the Behavior Designer Variables tab, add the Global Variables you want for your project from the Distance Variables listed above.
 ![x bdVariables](images/bdVariables.png)